ercb312/DS-TensorFlow101/README.md

 # TensorFlow101
 Machine Learning Zero To One

-One small step for a man, one giant leap for a mí
+One small step for a man, one giant leap para mí